🌱

 At Reazon Hilab (and Enactic, Inc.) we run a unique hiring system called Patch Hiring.

-This path invites applicants to contribute directly to our open-source projects.
+This process invites applicants to contribute directly to our open-source projects.
 Through this process, both the development team and the applicant can evaluate:

 Our goal is to ensure that we can build a long-term, mutually satisfying working relationship.